Fundraising

 Current fundraising

-The first is in May when Luke will be heading to Snowdon for the UTMB mountain trail series, taking part in the Ultralight Trail Snowdonia, a challenging 56k race across Snowdonia's rugged terrain.
-Last year this challenging race nearly finished him off it was so tough, but he says he’s feeling very positive this year.
+Luke completed his first challenge in May when he headed to Snowdon for the UTMB mountain trail series, taking part in the Ultralight Trail Snowdonia, a challenging 56k race across Snowdonia's rugged terrain.
+He finished it in an incredible 11 hours, 30 minutes and 7 seconds and raised a whopping £2,370 for In Jolly Good Company!

-The second challenge will be a 100km solo run across Dorset from Lyme Regis to Melbury Abbas, crossing the ten tallest hills of Dorset.
-This will be the farthest Luke has ever run in one day!
+The second challenge will be a 100km solo run across Dorset from Lyme Regis to Melbury Abbas.
+Luke will be crossing the ten tallest hills of Dorset.
+This will be the furthest he has ever run in one day, and to do it solo will be incredibly difficult, as it’s often the camaraderie with other runners that keeps him going.
+We have no doubt he’ll succeed as he’s so determined, driven and passionate about trail running.
+Go Luke!

-You can sponsor Luke and help keep our Jolly Days on the road by clicking the link below.
-Thank you so much Luke.
+You can sponsor Luke by clicking the link below.

 Fundraisers who’ve helped us in the past…